 Supplementing with lithium does not change your state of consciousness.
 It simply helps bring you back to feeling normal and happy.

-We suggest trying Lithium Orotate as a nootropic supplement with your first dose at 5 mg and see how you react.
+I suggest trying Lithium Orotate as a nootropic supplement with your first dose at 5 mg and see how you react.
 If you experience no negative reaction, try another 5 mg in a few hours.
 Up to 3 – 5 mg doses per day.

 You’ll likely experience the full benefits of Lithium Orotate within a week of consistent use.